eclipse-thingweb/node-wot/README.md

 ## Trouble shooting

+* Build error around `node-aead-crypto`
+   * node-gyp has been seen failing on MacOS
+   * try node 10+, which does not require the crypto polyfill
 * `sudo npm run link` does not work
    * try `npm run unlock` before calling `[sudo] npm run link`
    * try `npm link` in each package directory in this order: td-tools, core, binding-\*, cli, demo-servients